Extrapolation Guarantees for Perturbation Modeling Under the Additive Latent Shift Assumption: Abstract

 \section{Abstract}

-We consider the problem of modeling the effects of perturbations, such as gene knockdowns or drugs, on measurements, such as single-cell RNA or protein counts.
+We consider the problem of modeling the effects of perturbations like gene knockouts on measurements such as single-cell RNA counts.
 Given data for some perturbations, we aim to predict the distribution of measurements for new combinations of perturbations.
-To address this challenging extrapolation task, we posit that perturbations act additively in a suitable , unknown embedding space.
+To address this challenging extrapolation task, we posit that perturbations act additively in a suitable, unknown embedding space.
 We formulate the data-generating process as a latent variable model, in which perturbations amount to mean shifts in latent space and can be combined additively.
-We then prove that, given sufficiently diverse training perturbations, the representation and perturbation effects are identifiable up to orthogonal transformation and use this to characterize the class of unseen perturbations for which we obtain extrapolation guarantees.
-We establish a link between our model class and shift interventions in linear latent causal models.
-To estimate the model from data, we propose a new method, the perturbation distribution autoencoder (PDAE), which is trained by maximizing the distributional similarity between true and simulated perturbation distributions.
+We then prove that, given sufficiently diverse training perturbations, the representation and perturbation effects are identifiable up to orthogonal transformation and use this to derive extrapolation guarantees for unseen perturbations that can be expressed as linear combinations of seen ones.
+To estimate the model from data, we propose the perturbation distribution autoencoder (PDAE), which is trained by maximizing the distributional similarity between true and simulated perturbation distributions.
 The trained model can then be used to predict previously unseen perturbation distributions.
-Through simulations, we demonstrate that PDAE can accurately predict the effects of unseen but identifiable perturbations, supporting our theoretical results.
+In support of our theoretical results, we demonstrate through simulations that PDAE can accurately predict the effects of unseen but identifiable perturbations, and showcase the method on combinatorial gene perturbation data.